-Definition NPCExampleSec.21.
+Definition 17.34.
 Suppose that G is a simple graph.
-An Euler Cycle in G is a cycle that contains each edge exactly once.
+An Euler Cycle in G is a cycle that uses each edge exactly once.
+(The cycle can contain a particular vertex several times.)

 Not every graph has an Euler cycle.
 You should be able to find a graph that has an Euler cycle and another that does not.